 * Trial Examinations/Forecast results are accepted.

 Common Law & Reasoning

-A core module that introduces you to the operations of the English legal system, including classifications of law, the court structure, and the sources of law.
+This core module introduces you to the operations of the English legal system, including classifications of law, the court structure, and the sources of law.
 You'll develop knowledge and understanding in this area, providing an understanding of why the English legal system is what it is today.
 You will be introduced to the techniques of interpreting statutes and legal cases.